 Fade In/Fade Out: At the beginning and the end of a recording, fade-in and fade-out effects can be performed.
 The length of the fade-in/out can be set between 1-30 seconds.

-Synchronized Recording: Synchronized recording basically means that recording will begin automatically when a signal is received, and will stop when a signal ends.
+Synchronized Recording: Synchronized recording basically mean that recording will being automatically when a signal is received, and will stop when a signal ends.

-Wireless Remote Control: The Teach CD-RW900MKII includes an IR remote control for wireless operating of the CD recorder.
+Wired Remote Control: The Teach CD-RW901MKII includes a wired remote for control of the CD recorder.
 The remote is powered by two "AAA" batteries (included).
-The remote's operating range is approximately 7 meters (23') at an angle of 15° left or right.

 Our Product Research Team